 Students and faculty will be traveling to Rare Book School from many locations across the country and around the world; we want to do everything we can to keep our community safe and healthy.
 Although vaccinations are not required, we recommend attendees stay current with COVID vaccinations in accordance with recent CDC guidelines.
-COVID-19 boosters remain the most strategic way to protect yourself from the spread of disease.
+Boosters for COVID-19 and other infectious diseases remain the most strategic way to protect yourself from the spread of disease.
 Staying current on boosters is recommended.